Today is day 465 of Birmingham’s declared road safety emergency.

 Support our campaign for a better Birmingham

-Together, we’ve reduced speed limits, increased camera enforcement, overhauled third-party reporting, forced the mayor to keep the active travel commissioner role, and challenged our authorities to go further and faster.
+Together, we’ve reduced speed limits, increased camera enforcement, overhauled third-party reporting, defeated the city centre cycling ban, forced the mayor to keep the active travel commissioner role, and challenged our authorities to go further and faster.

 You can support our campaign by joining our mailing list or donating to support the running of the organisation.